 Disputes over property division, child custody, debt allocation, and other aspects of divorce can result in a contested divorce.
 Unlike an uncontested divorce, contested divorce can result in higher legal fees, prolonged litigation, and multiple court appearances, intensifying tension and stress for both parties.

 However vital peaceful negotiations are during a divorce, the inability to comply makes for a complex dissolution of a marriage.
-Simplify a contested divorce with the legal guidance of our trusted McAllen divorce lawyers who help you and your spouse come to an agreement.
+Simplify a contested divorce with the legal guidance of our trusted McAllen divorce attorney who help you and your spouse come to an agreement.
 Avoid a long court battle with expert legal representation.

 What is an Uncontested Divorce?